Pam Bondi: Tenure

+In March 2025, Bondi announced the establishment of the Joint Task Force October 7 (JTF 10–7) to seek justice for victims of the October 7, 2023, attacks on Israel by Hamas, which killed approximately 1,200 people, including 47 U.S. citizens, and saw about 250 others abducted, including eight Americans.
+The task force was created to focus on prosecuting the perpetrators of the attack, pursuing charges against Hamas leadership, and targeting individuals and entities providing support or financing to Hamas, related Iranian proxies, and affiliates.
 Following the United States government group chat leak in March 2025, Bondi indicated that the leak would not be investigated, saying that the information shared was not classified.

-In March 2025, Bondi announced the establishment of the Joint Task Force October 7 (JTF 10-7) to seek justice for victims of the October 7, 2023, attacks on Israel by Hamas, which killed approximately 1,200 people, including 47 U.S. citizens, and saw about 250 others abducted, including eight Americans.
-The task force focuses on prosecuting the direct perpetrators of the attack, pursuing charges against Hamas leadership, and targeting individuals and entities providing support or financing to Hamas, related Iranian proxies, and affiliates.
-It also addresses acts of antisemitism linked to these groups.
-JTF 10-7 is led by senior officials from the Justice Department's National Security Division and the Federal Bureau of Investigation, with personnel drawn from multiple DOJ divisions, the FBI, and international partners, including Israel's National Bureau of Counter Terror Finance.

-Bondi directed federal prosecutors to seek the death penalty in the Luigi Mangione case.
+On April 1, 2025, Bondi directed federal prosecutors to seek the death penalty in the Luigi Mangione case.

+On May 12, 2025, Bondi convened a task force on anti-Christian bias.

+On May 15, 2025, it was reported that Bondi sold at least $1 million worth of shares in Trump Media on "Liberation Day".

+On June 5, 2025, a coalition of attorneys brought ethics complaints against Bondi.
+However, the Florida Bar said it would not investigate Bondi while she was in office.
+On May 27, 2026, after Bondi had left office, the coalition of more than 120 attorneys, led by former Florida Supreme Court Chief Justice Peggy Quince, filed a new and expanded complaint.